 After April 2004, no further publicity emanated from New Line.
 By mid-2005 it was apparent that they had cancelled their Farnsworth movie; no reasons were ever given.

-The "Farnsworth Invention" script was then rewritten by Aaron Sorkin as a stage play, with performance planned at the Abbey Theatre in Dublin, Ireland.
-However this fell through due to financial difficulties at the Abbey Theatre (Variety Feb.6 2006) and the play was instead performed as a "workshop production" at the La Jolla Playhouse in California in February-March 2007.
-Variety (March 13 2007) reported that the play was on its way to Broadway and Frederick Zollo was back again, as producer.
+The "Farnsworth Invention" script was then rewritten by Aaron Sorkin as a stage play, with a performance planned at the Abbey Theatre in Dublin, Ireland.
+However, this fell through due to financial difficulties at the Abbey Theatre (Variety Feb.
+6, 2006) and the play was instead performed as a "workshop production" at the La Jolla Playhouse in California in February–March 2007.
+Variety (March 13, 2007) reported that the play was on its way to Broadway and Frederick Zollo was back again, as producer.
 The stage production company was to be Dodgers Theatricals.

 Malcolm Baird, February 2008

 Flying False Flags